// no listicles · no affiliates · the answer in 30s method · policy

 Why the others lose

 MyFitnessPal loses on database hygiene.
 Its 14M-item food database is mostly user-submitted with no validation pass.
-Users routinely log a 320-kcal item as “Chicken Breast 100g — 110 kcal” because the entry is wrong.
-The app surfaces the lowest-kcal match by default.
+Users routinely log a 320-kcal item as “Chicken Breast 100g — 110 kcal” because the entry is wrong (the app surfaces the lowest-kcal match by default, per the USDA FoodData Central reference comparisons).
 The result is systematic underreporting.

 Lose It!, MacroFactor, MyNetDiary have no specific weakness — they’re just middle-of-the-pack.
-None of them was the best at any one thing in the DAI 2026 study.
+None of them was the best at any one thing in the DAI-VAL-2026-01 results.

 If you want X instead, use Y